 This is what I do in Dad’s Hot Rod – haha

-Luckily, since the car is not a daily driver, it’s cheap enough that I can afford to insure it, register it, and keep some (high octane, of course!) gas in it.
+Luckily, the car is not a daily driver, and the cost to keep it low enough that I can afford to insure it, register it, and keep some gas in it.
 For these reasons, it seems worth it to keep for now.
-I have a lot of fun driving it!

 I think you might find these 7 points worth considering if you haven’t already.